 According to clause [RI], an r-complex is an individual possessing certain spatial or spatio-temporal location, which determines the location of the corresponding r-trope.
 An advocate of the present analysis of relational inherence is obliged to provide some account of the determination of the location of r-complexes.
 Providing an answer to this question is particularly important in the case of r-complexes partially constituted by spatial or spatio-temporal r-tropes.
-There is a threat of a regress of spatial or spatio-temporal r-tropes if we need to postulate additional r-tropes to account for the location of every such r-complex.
+There is a threat of a regress of spatial or spatio-temporal r-tropes if we there is no fixed way to indicate this direction by means of the order of the argument places of a two-place predicate, for instance.